-Amazon Redshift lets you quickly and simply work with your data in open formats, and easily connects to the AWS ecosystem.
+Amazon Redshift lets you quickly and simply work with your data in open formats, and easily integrates with and connects to the AWS ecosystem.

 Query and export data to and from your data lake: No other cloud data warehouse makes it as easy to both query data and write data back to your data lake in open formats.
 You can query open file formats such as Parquet, ORC, JSON, Avro, CSV, and more directly in S3 using familiar ANSI SQL.
 To export data to your data lake you simply use the Redshift UNLOAD command in your SQL code and specify Parquet as the file format and Redshift automatically takes care of data formatting and data movement into S3.
 This gives you the flexibility to store highly structured, frequently accessed data in a Redshift data warehouse, while also keeping up to exabytes of structured, semi-structured, and unstructured data in S3.
 Exporting data from Redshift back to your data lake enables you to analyze the data further with AWS services like Amazon Athena, Amazon EMR, and Amazon SageMaker.

 Federated Query: With the new federated query capability in Redshift, you can reach into your operational, relational database.
 Query live data across one or more Amazon RDS and Aurora PostgreSQL and in preview RDS MySQL and Aurora MySQL databases to get instant visibility into the end-to-end business operations without requiring data movement.
 You can join data from your Redshift data warehouse, data in your data lake, and now data in your operational stores to make better data-driven decisions.
 Redshift offers sophisticated optimizations to reduce data moved over the network and complements it with its massively parallel data processing for high-performance queries.
 Learn more.